amira-abdelhafiez/Baking_App/README.md

 # Features

-1- View Rceipes.
+1- View Rceipes. <br />
-2- See steps , ingredients for each one.
+2- See steps , ingredients for each one. <br />
-3- View video for each step.
+3- View video for each step. <br />
-4- There is also a widget for the app.
+4- There is also a widget for the app. <br />

 # Libraries used